 Start With Natural, Easy Poses and Build Up

 Even in professional fashion shoots, the models seldom start with the crazy stuff.
 Begin every session with some very basic portraits and see how it unfolds.
-Here are 15 Top Tips on how to Master the Art of Portrait Photography.
 The photography and model need to get comfortable with each other and establish a relationship between the camera.
 Work through standing, sitting, and reclining poses that make sense for the scene.
 Then get the model to move around and get some action shots.

 The best poses are the ones that connect the model to the background and props.
 How can you have your subject interact with the environment?
 Instead of having your model lean on the exotic sports car, try shooting them as they get in or out.